Gazing at the Star Next Door: Live-action film

 A live-action film adaptation was announced on December 12, 2024.
-The film will be directed by Hana Matsumoto from a screenplay by Sawako Kawamitsu.
+The film was directed by Hana Matsumoto from a screenplay by Sawako Kawamitsu.
 It premiered in Japanese theaters on August 22, 2025.
 The film's theme song is "Itsumo Tonari de" (Always By My Side) performed by Fantastics from Exile Tribe.

 Reception

 The series was nominated for the 49th Kodansha Manga Award in the shōjo category in 2025.
+It was nominated for the 50th edition in the same category in 2026.